cronologic-de/ug_ndigo6g/source/introduction.rst

 ============

-The Ndigo6G-12 offers 6400 Msps sample rate, 12 bit resolution and a greatly improved readout rate of 6000 MB/s.
+The Ndigo6G-12 offers 6400 Msps sample rate, 12 bit resolution and a greatly improved readout rate of 5200 MB/s.

 The unit is a combined ADC/TDC board for the acquisition of pulses in time-of-flight applications.
-It builds on the established Platform of the `Ndigo5G-10 <https://www.cronologic.de/product/ndigo5g-10>`_ but takes it to the next level both in performance and flexibility.
+It builds on the established platform of the `Ndigo5G-10 <https://www.cronologic.de/product/ndigo5g-10>`_ but takes it to the next level both in performance and flexibility.